 This fact sheet tells you how to deal with your non-priority creditors, such as credit cards, unsecured loans and overdrafts, if they refuse to accept the payment offer you have made them.
 If you are trying to deal directly with your creditors and negotiate an affordable repayment plan, this fact sheet has useful information and advice on tactics you can use.
 Contact us for advice if you are unsure whether your creditors are priority or non-priority.

 respond to a refusal of your offer;

 The sample letters mentioned in this fact sheet can be filled in on our website.

 When you write to your creditors making an offer of payment you often get a mixed response; with some creditors accepting your offer and some refusing.
-If a creditor has refused your offer of payment then you can use the Reconsider my pro-rata offer sample letter towards the end of this fact sheet to ask them to reconsider.
+If a creditor has refused your offer of payment then you can use the Reconsider my pro-rata offer sample letter to ask them to reconsider.

 - Explain your circumstances again and enclose a personal budget.

 - It is a good idea to start making the reduced payments you have offered on a regular basis and point out that you are doing this as a ‘gesture of goodwill’.

 - It is also worth telling them if any of your other creditors have accepted your offers.